KJHJason/KJHJason/README.md

 # Hi there 👋

-I'm Jason from Singapore, and I enjoy doing backend development in general.
+I'm Jason from Singapore, and I have experiences doing both frontend and backend development.
+However, I really love doing development for the backend side.

 ## Skills and Experience
 - HTML / CSS / JS / Python